gyaneshshah/LeetCode_Solutions/Arrays/Two_Sum/Two_Sum_Explanation.md

+# Two Sum
-# Two Sum is an Easy Array Question
+Two Sum is an Easy Array Question

 ### Question:
 We need to find two values in nums (an array given) that add up to target (a value given to us)